 The general fund is the primary operating fund of the District.
-As of June 30, 2022, the combined fund balance was \$13,636,338 compared to \$13,671,391 at the beginning of the fiscal year, July 1, 2021.
-Total resources decreased by \$1,710,519 mainly due to lower general revenues from the State of Oregon.
-Expenses increased by \$3,209,870 mainly due to increased labor costs and overall inflation.
+As of June 30, 2023, the combined fund balance was \$16,626,887 compared to \$13,636,338 at the beginning of the fiscal year, July 1, 2022.
+Total revenue increased primarily due to increases in property taxes along with an increase in the earnings from investments.
+Although staffing costs increased, this was offset by an increase in State School Fund revenue.

-The special revenue fund balance increased by \$280,719 due to special program receipts exceeding costs.
+The special revenue fund balance decreased from \$2,580,956, to \$2,023,057 as grant funds were being spent down.
 The fund balance of the special revenue fund is restricted for the purpose of achieving the objectives of the specific grants and, therefore, designated for the purposes authorized in the grant awards.

-The debt service fund was created during the 2004-05 fiscal year and has an assigned ending fund balance of \$1,141,006.
+The debt service fund was created during the 2004-05 fiscal year and has an assigned ending fund balance of \$1,518,972.
 The ending fund balance will be used to reduce the requirements from other funds in future years and reduce the effects of increased annual debt payments on services provided.
+This fund is used to make debt payments including servicing PERS debt.

-The capital project fund was created for the purchase of the District-owned facility and remodel, and has an ending fund balance of \$1,412,368.
+The capital project fund was created for the purchase of the District-owned facility and remodel, including the rental for classroom space, and has an ending fund balance of \$516,157 down from \$1,412,368.
+In 22-23, this fund was used for expenditures related to the remodeling at the Early Learning North Campus.